dracodoc/namebrowser/README.md

 - edit `rstudio\addins.dcf` under that folder, remove the sections you don't need.
 - restart R session.

 This way they will not appear in the addin menu, but you can still use the feature by running functions in console directly.
+Get more details of the updating name table from `?namebrowser::update_name_table`.

 ### name browser